mesa-summer-school-2023/mesa-school-bugnet/docs/index.rst

 .. admonition:: Solutions

     The solutions to the labs can be found here.
+Click on the button "Download raw file" on the right next to the "Raw" and copy buttons.

     `Minilab 1 <https://github.com/mesa-summer-school-2023/mesa-school-bugnet/blob/main/work_directories/work_mini1_solution.zip>`__